Mattress Pad vs. Mattress Protector

 We’ve hit all the ins and outs of mattress pads, so let’s go over what mattress protectors are, plus their pros and cons.

 A mattress protector is a thin covering (typically under an inch thicker) that fits to your mattress and is designed to protect it from any contaminants or spills.
 Unlike thicker pads or toppers, mattress protectors weigh as little as five pounds, and they offer little in the way of extra comfort.
-And, lastly, unlike toppers and pads which add some element of protection, actual mattress protectors can encase the entire mattress.
+And, lastly, unlike toppers and pads which add only some protection, actual mattress protectors can encase the entire mattress.

 What Can a Mattress Protector Do?